Environmental Policy and Strategy

 Identified risks are evaluated and prioritized by each organization based on the degree of impact in the case where a risk materializes and the possibility of occurrence, and based on the results, we formulate single-year and multi-year business plans to manage the risks.
 Regarding risks relating to environmental laws and regulations, the quality control function monitors developments concerning those environmental laws and regulations related to our products, and the environmental division of each company monitors regulatory developments relating to their business sites, and each periodically evaluates the status of compliance, and takes measures as necessary.

 To address those risks that could have a particularly substantial impact on business operations, we periodically monitor the status of organizational risk management and report the results to the Group Executive Committee and Board of Directors.
-The CEO receives reports on the results of monitoring of the status of risk management, and if measures are ineffective, reviews action plans.
+The CEO receives reports on the results of monitoring of the status of risk management, and if measures are ineffective, directs a review of the action plans.

 Indexes and Targets